Wednesday, November 29, 2023

 A New Chapter: Women Writing Northern Ireland Now

-Join us for an evening of readings and conversation with award-winning authors Lucy Caldwell, Jan Carson, and Michelle Gallen.
-The authors will discuss growing up in Northern Ireland during The Troubles and its continuing impact on their lives, communities, creative work, and Irish culture more broadly.
+The evening consisted of readings and conversation with award-winning authors Lucy Caldwell, Jan Carson, and Michelle Gallen.
+The authors discussed growing up in Northern Ireland during The Troubles and its continuing impact on their lives, communities, creative work, and Irish culture more broadly.

 Meet Our Authors